Sumaila Ndewura Jakpa: Legacies

 He appreciated the strength of diversity and inclusion.

 He did not discriminate or marginalized against any of his subjects no matter the tribe.
 He had encounters with Muslim Scholars who were not Gonjas and made some of them his trusted advisors and leaders.

-He did not show prejudice or teated with contempt people from Hausalands and Baribari at Kafaba.
+He did not show prejudice or treat with contempt people from Hausalands and Baribari at Kafaba.
 He enskinned people of other tribes as Chiefs in places he defeated.